yalibina/FashionMeter/README.md

 ## Inference

-To use our model for inference, use the (inference link) notebook.
+To use our model for inference on your own photos, use the [TBD] notebook.